Rewritten Soho Wide Leg Bridesmaid Jumpsuit

 ‘I think that people go wrong when they have this idea in their heads of what wedding guest outfits should look like and wander too far from their usual style,’ says ex-Vogue stylist Hannah MacLeod.

 ‘Don't be afraid to think outside the box.
 I always say try and stick as closely as possible to what you would wear in your everyday life.
 So if you're generally a jeans and T-shirt kind of person, then wear smart trousers and a blouse, a jumpsuit or even a tailored suit.’

-The most stressful outfit experiences usually stem from being unprepared and leaving your shopping to the last minute.
+When it comes to finding the perfect outfit as a summer wedding guest, the most stressful experiences usually stem from being unprepared and leaving your shopping to the last minute.
 Don’t wait until the day before – or even the week before – to look for the perfect outfit.

 ‘The arrival of a wedding invitation means I immediately start thinking about what I'm going to wear,’ says Catherine Summers of award-winning blog Not Dressed As Lamb.
 ‘If I‘m buying something new (which I tend to do when I know most of the guests) then I'll have the whole look meticulously planned in advance.’